ncarusso/Solitaire_bash/README.md

 <h1> The Solitaire Encryption Algorithm in Bash </h1>

-This is Bruce Schneier Solitaire's Encryption Algorithm coded in bash.
+This is Bruce Schneier's Solitaire Encryption Algorithm coded in bash.
 For portability and efficiency purposes, I only use bash internal commands to write this script.
 I have tested it in several operating systems such as Linux debian/Ubuntu, Mac OSX 10.6.8, and even in Windows with Cygwin (in order to port bash).

 <HR>